SamerNeiroukh/Park-Janana/README.md

 - **Developer**: Samer Neiroukh
 - **Email**: samerneiroukh@gmail.com
+- **Developer**: Mousa Tams
+- **Email**: mousatams@hotmail.com

 ### 🐛 Bug Reports

-If you are an authorized user and have found a bug, please contact the developer directly with:
+If you are an authorized user and have found a bug, please contact the developers directly with:

 - Clear description of the problem
 - Steps to reproduce